nemo0622/pokeemerald_base/README.md

 - Press A when viewing clock to change the time
 - Fishing is always successful
 - Change player direction while moving, like in later generations
+- PC Access in PokéNav (only in Fly-enabled maps, so it's restricted in "dungeon" areas for balance)

 ## Known Issues, Future Plans, & Credits!